 Natural herbs for depression

-There is a shred of considerable evidence that showcases the efficacy of Natural herbs for depression in attenuating the symptoms of depression.
+There is considerable evidence that showcases the efficacy of natural herbs for depression in attenuating the symptoms of depression.
 Some of them are explained below:

 Lavender oil - Usage of lavender oil as foot baths, lavender oil compresses or burning it as a perfumed candle while sleeping may act as supportive therapies in depression by assisting in getting sleep.
 Evidence-based studies have shown that these natural therapies promote the release of eicosapentaenoic acid in the brain and thus enhances mood.